SQL Cheat Sheet with Commands & Description (2026)

 Command Description

-CREATE DATABASE IF NOT EXISTS database1; IF NOT EXISTS let you to instruct MySQL server to check the existence of a database with a similar name prior to creating database.
+CREATE DATABASE IF NOT EXISTS database1; IF NOT EXISTS lets you instruct MySQL server to check the existence of a database with a similar name prior to creating the database.

-SHOW DATABASES You can see list of existing databases by running following SQL command.
+SHOW DATABASES; You can see a list of existing databases by running this SQL command.

 CREATE TABLE [IF NOT EXISTS] TableName (fieldname dataType [optional parameters]) ENGINE = storage Engine; Create table syntax